 30 Best Places to Visit in India

 Varanasi is by far the most unique place I’ve been in the entire world.
 This is where many Hindus come to be cremated, along the Ganges River.
 You will see sadhu’s like the man above, with human ashes on them.
-Here are some tips on what to expect at the burning ghats, and some general travel tips on Varanasi.
+Here are some tips on what to expect at the burning ghats, and some general Varnasi travel tips.

 2. Taj Mahal